Samia-A-Mohamed/hangman266/README.md

 Created a function called check_guess, to check if guessed letter is in lower case and used if statement in the function to see if the guessed letter is in the word.
 Defined another function called ask_for_input that checks requests user input, check_guess function defined before is called a while true loop confirms the letter is alphabetical.
 ### Milestone 4:
 Created a Hangman class with two methods (check_guess and ask_for_input).
 Used for loops, while loops and enumerate functions).
 Now I can ask for input and it will reduce the number of letters and lives, and replace the letters with _ the chosen word from my list.
+### Milestone 5:
+Defined a function called paygame() that took an instance of the Hangman class created in milestone 4.
+Created a while loop that checkes if number of lives = 0 and prints "You lost!".
+It aslo checks for the condition that number of letters is greater than 0, so the user is prompted to enter another letter.
+The laat condition checks if number of lives is greater than 0 and the number of letters is 0, then it prints You won!